ilikeeatingrice/ilikeeatingrice.github.io/_posts/2025-10-28-The-Architecture-of-a-Trend.md

-Fashion often appears to be a collective, spontaneous decision.
-A style is suddenly everywhere, and just as quickly, it is gone.
-This process is not an accident.
-It is a complex and deliberate system built on psychology, economics, and industrial-scale coordination.

-#### 1. Who Decides What Is "In"?

-A trend's journey begins 2-5 years before it appears in stores.
-It is shaped by a few key players:

-* **Trend Forecasting Agencies:** Companies like WGSN and Pantone are the industry's intelligence service.
-They analyze global politics, economics, art, and social moods to predict the colors, textures, and silhouettes consumers will want in the future.
-* **High-Fashion Houses:** Traditionally, trends "trickle down."
-Luxury designers (e.g., Chanel, Dior) debut ideas on the runway.
-These looks are then adapted for the mass market.
-* **Street Style and Subcultures:** Today, trends also "bubble up."
-Forecasters and designers observe the authentic styles of subcultures or youth in major cities and adapt those organic looks for a global audience.

-This process explains why trends return.
-The "20-Year Cycle" is a consistent phenomenon where styles from two decades prior are reintroduced.
-For the generation that wore it, it is nostalgic; for the new, younger generation, it is novel and "vintage."

-#### 2. Prediction or Dictation?
-The Self-Fulfilling Prophecy

-A central paradox of the industry is the dynamic between prediction and dictation.
-In practice, forecasters do both.
-Their "forecasts" often become a self-fulfilling prophecy for the entire supply chain.

-1. A forecasting agency sells its prediction (e.g., "Digital Lavender" will be the key color) to fabric mills and dye houses.
-2. These mills invest in producing materials in that exact color.
-3. Designers—from high fashion to fast fashion—go to the same mills to buy materials.
-Their main options are what the mills have produced.
-4. As a result, nearly all stores are flooded with "Digital Lavender" at the same time.
-5. The consumer then "chooses" the new trend, presented to them as the only new option.

-#### 3. The Psychology of Following

-This system works because it taps into deep-seated human needs.
-Following a trend is not a "blind" decision but a subconscious reaction.

-* **The Need to Belong:** Humans are tribal.
-Wearing a trend is a non-verbal signal that you are part of the "in-group" and understand current social cues.
-It's a defense against being "othered" or seen as irrelevant.
-* **Social Proof:** When we see others adopting a style, our brain uses it as a mental shortcut, assuming it must be the "correct" behavior to avoid social rejection.
-* **The Thrill of Novelty:** Newness triggers a small release of dopamine, a "feel-good" chemical.
-Fast fashion and social media "micro-trends" create an addictive reward loop of new, exciting items.
-* **Fear of Missing Out (FOMO):** The speed of trends creates anxiety about being left behind or appearing "out of touch."

-#### 4. The Business Model: Deliberate Obsolescence

-The trend cycle is an economic engine.
-Its primary goal is to generate profit by making existing items feel obsolete, a strategy known as **psychological planned obsolescence**.
-This is done in three main ways:

-1.  **Accelerating the Cycle:** Trends used to last decades, then seasons.
-Fast fashion accelerated this to 52 "micro-seasons" a year.
-Social media platforms like TikTok can now create micro-trends that last only a few weeks, pressuring consumers to constantly repurchase.
-2.  **Creating New "Problems":** The industry introduces new "must-have" silhouettes that make existing wardrobes incompatible.
-The shift from skinny jeans to baggy jeans, for example, made many existing tops and shoes look "wrong," forcing a cascade of new purchases for cropped shirts and chunky shoes to match the new silhouette.
-3.  **Manufacturing Scarcity:** By coordinating on an "It" color or item, the industry creates focused, urgent demand.
-This reduces risk for manufacturers and drives impulse purchases.

-#### 5. An Ethical Dilemma: Jobs vs. Waste

-This system presents a significant conflict.

-* **The "Good":** The fashion industry is a massive economic engine, employing an estimated 430 million people globally and contributing over $1.5 trillion to the global GDP.
-It provides jobs and economic stability for many.
-* **The "Bad":** The model is built on overconsumption, which has devastating consequences.
-    * **Psychological:** It fosters consumer anxiety and links self-worth to consumption.
-    * **Environmental:** The industry is a major polluter, creating 92 million tonnes of textile waste annually.
-It takes approximately 2,700 liters of water to make one cotton t-shirt, and textile dyeing accounts for 20% of global clean water pollution.
-    * **Human:** The system relies on low wages and poor working conditions for millions of garment workers to maintain its speed and low costs.

-#### 6. The "Slow Fashion" Antidote

-In response to these problems, the **slow fashion** movement was born.
-It is an antidote to the fast-fashion model, built on longevity, quality, and conscious consumption.
-Its philosophy is, "Buy less, choose well, make it last."

-Slow fashion rejects seasonal trends in favor of timeless, durable style.
-It encourages new habits:

-* **Buying Second-Hand:** Thrifting extends the life of existing clothes and opts out of new production.
-* **Repairing and Mending:** Instead of discarding a damaged item, it is fixed.
-* **Building a "Capsule Wardrobe":** This involves curating a small collection of high-quality, versatile pieces that can be worn for years.
-* **Conscious Shopping:** When buying new, the focus is on quality and longevity, avoiding impulse buys.

-#### 7. The Industry's Counter-Move: Greenwashing

-The fashion industry has not ignored the slow fashion movement.
-It has attempted to absorb and dilute its message through a tactic called **greenwashing**.
-This is the practice of marketing a brand as sustainable or "green" without making truly meaningful changes to its business model.

-* **Fast Fashion Brands** (e.g., H&M) will launch a small, highly-marketed "Conscious Collection" made from recycled materials.
-This creates a "halo effect" for the brand, even if 95% of its business is unchanged.
-They may also offer in-store "recycling" bins that provide a discount voucher, a sales tactic that encourages more consumption.
-* **Luxury Brands** will co-opt the "quality" and "craftsmanship" language of slow fashion while still promoting seasonal trends and, in some cases, destroying unsold stock to protect scarcity.

-In essence, the fashion system is designed to create a sense of dissatisfaction to fuel consumption.
-Awareness of this system is the first step for a consumer to move from being a "trend follower" to a conscious "style developer."

-***

-### Sources Used

-* Fashion Careers: Guide to Trend Forecasting - FRA
-* Fashion Forecasting: Predicting the Future of Style - KIDAT
-* Do You Believe in Oracles?
-Trend Forecasting is Trending in the Fashion Industry - Medium
-* The Psychology Behind Trend Cycles: Why We Can't Resist the Latest Fashion Fads - Fashion is Psychology
-* The real reason people follow trends according to psychology and fashion professors - Lariat News
-* Why We Fall for Social Media Trends - Psychology Today
-* In-group and out-group - Wikipedia
-* How Fashion Brands Turn Trends into Profits - Business Case Studies
-* Planned Obsolescence Explained: Strategies, Examples, and Consumer Impact - Investopedia
-* Planned Obsolescence - Clean Clothes Campaign, East Asia
-* Could fashion forecasting technology help fashion's overproduction problem? - WGSN
-* How are micro-trends accelerating the fashion industry and its impact on our planet? - Koup
-* The Cost of Being Trendy - The Stuyvesant Spectator
-* Fast fashion: what are the true costs? - Economics Observatory
-* Fast Fashion's Impact on Retail Manufacturing and the Environment - Investopedia
-* Fast fashion: EU laws for sustainable textile consumption - European Parliament
-* Fast Fashion and Its Environmental Impact in 2025 - Earth.Org
-* Fashion Waste Facts and Statistics - Business Waste
-* Global Fashion Industry Employment Statistics 2025 - Colorful Socks
-* 80+ Fashion Industry Statistics of 2025 - Bizplanr
-* What is slow fashion? - Oxfam GB
-* Slow fashion - Wikipedia
-* What Is Slow Fashion: The Ultimate Guide - Italian Artisan
-* Embracing Quality Over Quantity: The Slow Fashion Movement - DiVERGE Sneakers
-* What is fast fashion? - McKinsey
-* 'Sustainable Style': The Greenwashing Truth Behind H&M's Conscious Collection Adverts - Tabitha Whiting
-* H&M called out for "greenwashing" in its Conscious fashion collection - Dezeen
-* Slow Fashion: A Lesson in Sustainability from the World of Luxury Brands - Retailist Mag
-* Slow Fashion: Can Luxury Supply Chains Really Be Sustainable - All Things Supply Chain

-*This article is based on a discussion with Gemini 2.5 Pro.*
+I used to wear only free t-shirts from career fairs.
+I am not a fashionable man.
+But even I notice trends.
+They iterate on a massive scale; I see the same waves in Bellevue malls and on Shanghai streets.

+But fashion is different from technology.
+When cars or phones iterate, they get better—faster, more efficient, more powerful.
+Fashion has no vector for "better."
+It simply changes.
+A style from thirty years ago can return and become popular again.

+This raises a question: What defines a new trend?
+It must be a gigantic force to direct the behavior of billions of people.
+I did some digging to see how it works.

+## The Players

+Three players determine the next cycle: forecasting agencies, fashion houses, and subcultures.

+Agencies like WGSN and Pantone act as the industry's intelligence service.
+They predict colors and textures based on politics, economics, and social moods.
+Traditionally, trends trickle down from there.
+Luxury designers debut these ideas on the runway, and the mass market adopts them later.

+Outside this main top down flow, there are the street style and subcultures where in major cities the youth can develop their own authentic style and observed by the designers.
+The designers then later adapt those organic looks for a global audience.
+Overall, unlike tech, none of the loops here are aiming for "better" or "newer".
+They have their own philosophy and criteria for what will be "in" for the next wave.
+Old styles return not because they improved, but because the new generation finds them novel.

+## The Paradox

+Only a tiny group of people are in the making of a new trend.
+The vast majority of people are passively consuming what is "predicted" as trendy this season.
+This contradicts my understanding of prediction; it is dictation.
+The fashion industry forecasts what will be trendy, they then design and produce the products that matches their forecasts.
+The average consumers accept the fact those new products are what you need to be a fashion person this year and purchase them.
+The industry is essentially a self-fulfilling prophecy.
+Now the question is, what makes the consumers "choose" the new trend?

+## The Psychology

+I found three main drivers for this behavior.

+First, **signaling**.
+Humans are tribal.
+Wearing a trend is a non-verbal signal that you understand the current social cues.
+It is a defense against being "othered."
+For people who don't care about fashion, this signal might be the music they listen to or the sports they play.
+But the mechanism is the same: we need to show we belong.

+Second, **novelty**.
+Fast fashion combined with social media triggers a dopamine loop.
+The industry has hacked our brain's reward system to value "new" over "good."

+Finally, **anxiety**.
+The speed of trends weaponizes the fear of missing out.
+If you don't update your wardrobe, you risk looking irrelevant.

+## The Deliberate Obsolescence

+The industry predicts the trends, and it sells the products.
+When you are both player and referee, you cheat.
+They do this in three ways.

+First, **overclocking**.
+Trends used to last decades.
+Now, fast fashion runs 52 "micro-seasons" a year.
+TikTok accelerates this further, creating micro-trends that last only weeks.
+The goal is to deprecate your wardrobe faster.

+Second, **breaking changes**.
+The industry introduces new silhouettes that break backward compatibility.
+The shift from skinny to baggy jeans, for example, rendered existing tops and shoes "wrong."
+This forces a dependency update: you must buy cropped shirts and chunky shoes just to resolve the conflict.

+Finally, **artificial scarcity**.
+By manufacturing focused, urgent demand, they drive impulse purchases.
+This isn't just marketing; it is risk management.
+It guarantees their inventory clears.

+## The Dilemma

+I am not arguing that the fashion industry is evil.
+It is a business, and its goal is profit.
+Nor do I think we should abolish style; a world where everyone wore free career-fair t-shirts would be dreary.

+The industry is a massive economic engine.
+It employs 430 million people and contributes $1.5 trillion to the global GDP.
+It provides livelihoods, and for consumers, it provides the genuine joy of novelty.

+But this engine runs on overconsumption.
+The system is optimized to turn resources into waste as quickly as possible.
+It is a major polluter.
+Worse, it links self-worth to inventory.
+It teaches us that to be "enough," we must constantly acquire more.

+## The Stable Release

+I still prefer simple clothes.
+But I no longer see fashion as a mysterious club I don't understand.
+It is simply a system optimized for change.

+There is a certain peace in seeing the source code.
+You realize that being "out of style" doesn't mean you are wrong; it just means the cycle has moved on without you.
+You can choose to update every season, or you can stay on a stable release.
+The algorithm runs either way, but now you know it is optional.